iamazadi/Porta.jl/docs/_posts/2024-01-31-how-does-a-self-balancing-robot-work-mathematically.md

 title:  "How Does A Self-Balancing Robot Work Mathematically?"
 ---

-Inspired by [The Portal, episode 20,](https://youtu.be/mg93Dm-vYc8) with the host Eric Weinstein and the guest Sir Roger Penrose.

-How Does A Self-Balancing Robot Work Mathematically?

 # Introduction
 ### Introducing the self-balance robot.
 Today, we are going to talk about the way that a mono-wheel works.
 It is a self-balancing robot with only one wheel.
 But, it can keep its balance along two axes.
 Therefore, it is like a two-wheel balance robot when it is balancing forwards and backwards.
 And it is different from a two-wheel balance robot because it uses a reaction wheel in order to balance in the left and right direction.